DevOpsTerminal/template/README.md

 ## Template
 Template as Service, get over ajax, backend service for frontend, based on nodejs

+Solutions for make uniq content, for uniqe logic on frontend.
+No more big files!

 ## Another projects
 This project is working together with: